OnTheLine/otl-year-built/README.md

 ![screenshot](wh-screenshot.png)

-## Data Cleaning and GeoJSON Conversion
+## West Hartford Data Cleaning and GeoJSON Conversion
 Shapefiles processed by Jack Dougherty in https://Mapshaper.org to clean duplicates (condos and other units on same parcel with same or similar street address), create `decadebuilt` column, and to convert to GeoJSON files.

 - Uploaded shapefiles.zip to Mapshaper.org